A Diva's Christmas Carol: Plot

 That night, the concert is a big success.
-During the show, Ebony declares all proceeds and donations (which equate to over $1 million) will go to charity.
+During the show, Ebony declares all proceeds and donations (over $1 million) will go to charity.
 She then fires Ernie and has him arrested for his embezzlement by the police.
 When he asks his girlfriend for help, she reveals herself to be an undercover FBI agent.
 Ernie protests his innocence as he is taken away to be booked, and Ebony apologizes for the inconvenience her ex-manager brought them.
 Now wearing angelic robes, Marli watches Ebony and Terry reunite and perform "Sleigh Ride", an old song from their repertoire, and Ebony sees Marli blow her and Terry a kiss before departing for heaven.

 A year later, Ebony, Terry, Bob, Kelly, and a healthy Tim are seen with Olivia's family and her usual guests at her perennial Christmas party.
 Ebony and Terry reconcile their friendship while planning to reform the Desire group again in honor of Marli.
-She playfully orders her great-niece to not make a mess on her.
+She playfully orders her great-niece to not make a mess of her.